Buying Advice for Windows Touchscreen POS Terminals

 Toshiba, Panasonic, HiSense and HP are internationally recognised brand names due to these manufacturers also having major consumer product ranges including laptop computers, televisions, printers and other such mass market electronic equipment.

-Other leadng brands such as Sam4s (pronounced Sam Four Ess) and Poindus may not be as widely known in the consumer market place, as they do not make consumer products, only business equipment.
-Sam4s is nevertheless a globally established specialist brand in the business POS equipment market.
+Sam4s (pronounced Sam-Four-Ess) is a globally established specialist brand in the business POS equipment market.
 Sam4s is actually a spin-off division of Samsung established over 35 years ago, to focus solely on touchscreen POS equipment and peripherals, it has distribution in over 50+ countries worldwide including the UK, and is one of the few POS equipment manufacturers that provides the confidence of a 3 year warranty as standard.

 The main product differences between the various brands of POS terminal manufacturers is the terminal design, the quality of the casing material and internal chassis, the type of touch technology, any waterproof features and other protection ratings, and the length and type of manufacturers warranty.
 Collectively these factors determine the corresponding price of each machine.
 Within a manufacturers range of terminals, there will of course be different options and pricing based on the type of processor, memory, storage and included peripherals.

-Some POS system suppliers provide unbranded or their own brand of equipment with their own POS software, these tend to be re-badged imports from lesser known far east manufacturers with limited warranty.
+Some other POS system suppliers provide unbranded or their own brand of equipment with their own POS software, these tend to be re-badged imports from lesser known far east manufacturers with limited warranty and without the established reputation for reliability and service that the major brands carry.
 At TecStore we only supply POS terminal equipment from the major international brands.

 2. POS Software Compatibility